Aelfthryth was born the daughter of Ealdorman Ordgar of Devon.

 when his father died.
 One story states that Edgar had asked Aethelwald to report on Aelfthryth’s beauty.
 When Aethelwald saw how beautiful she was he married her himself and told Edgar that she was not beautiful at all.

-Aelfthryth’s husband, Aethelwald, was killed.
-This may have been ordered by King Edgar when he found out that Aethelwald had deceived him.
+Aethelwald, was killed leaving Aelfthryth a widow.
+His death may have been ordered by King Edgar when he found out that Aethelwald had deceived him.

 A son, Edmund, was born to Aelfthryth and King Edgar.